-ISHA/Lien Viet (ISHA) has a duty to ensure that it acts in response to any concerns that an adult is at risk of abuse or neglect.
+Islington & Shoreditch Housing Association (ISHA) will not tolerate or collude with any form of neglect or abuse and we have a duty to ensure that we act in response to any concerns that an adult is at risk of abuse or neglect.
 This document sets out ISHA's approach to safeguarding adults.

-It relates to all ISHA's customers including tenants, leaseholders, shared owners, other household members and their visitors and members of the community.
+It relates to all ISHA's residents including tenants, leaseholders, shared owners, other household members and their visitors and members of the community.